Juggernaut (character): 2010s

-After a time, Cyttorak causes the Crimson Gem to reappear in the ancient temple and emit a call for suitable candidates to become a new Juggernaut.
-Cain Marko, finally having found peace—even tending a vegetable garden—senses the call and, having armed himself, coerces the Vanisher to take him to the Gem's location.
-He comes into conflict with a team of X-Men (having been alerted by Colossus, who also perceived the call), as well as seekers of the Juggernaut's power such as Man-Killer.
+Cyttorak causes the Crimson Gem to reappear in the ancient temple and emit a call for suitable candidates to become a new Juggernaut.
+Cain Marko, finally having found peace, senses the call and coerces Vanisher to take him to the Gem's location.
+He comes into conflict with a team of X-Men, as well as seekers of Juggernaut's power such as Man-Killer.
 Marko and Colossus struggle with one another, only to realize that they have the same goal—to destroy the Crimson Gem and prevent another avatar being empowered.
-Ahmet Adbol, the former Living Monolith, claims the Gem and is transformed into an amalgam of Living Monolith and Juggernaut.
-As the colossal new Juggernaut wreaks havoc in the countryside, Colossus invokes Cyttorak, and the god responds to his former exemplar.
-Arguing that the Monolith-Juggernaut will eventually fail Cyttorak, as all his former avatars have done, Colossus challenges him to try something new: empower him enough to kill Cyttorak himself.
-Apparently daunted by this prospect, the god withdraws his power from Ahmet Abdol and instead empowers another avatar, to a greater extent than any Juggernaut has ever been.
-However, the new avatar is not Colossus, but once more Cain Marko.
-Marko is full of rage, which he focuses on the X-Men and specifically Cyclops (who isn't even present), for killing Professor Xavier.
-Now more powerful than ever and stripped of even his last weaknesses, he feels that Charles Xavier was the only one who ever truly believed in Cain Marko.
-Colossus fights the empowerd Juggernaut taking his best shots.
-Peter strikes the sea side cliff edge where they had been fighting, causing Cain to fall into the ocean below.
-However, he is seen rising from the waves once again.
+Ahmet Adbol, the former Living Monolith, claims the Gem.
+As Adbol wreaks havoc in the countryside, Colossus invokes Cyttorak, and the god responds to his former exemplar.
+Arguing that Abdol will eventually fail Cyttorak, as all his former avatars have done, Colossus challenges him to try something new: empower him enough to kill Cyttorak himself.
+Apparently daunted by this prospect, Cyttorak withdraws his power from Abdol and returns it to Marko.

-The Juggernaut and Black Tom resurface attacking a luxury yacht, but they are confronted by the time-displaced young X-Men, with Jean knocking Black Tom out while Beast - who has been training in magic - creates a dimensional portal that passes through Hell before sending Juggernaut to Siberia.